President & Chief Executive Officer

-Dr. Tanya Brown joined IBHS in August 2010 as a Research Engineer at the Research Center.
-Her responsibilities include providing engineering leadership on research projects related to the development, operation, and enhancement of the IBHS Research Center.
-Her research focus is on hailstone formation, hail impact testing, wind-flow characterization and testing, instrumentation, and field and damage assessment studies.
-Dr. Brown previously served as an engineering consultant for IBHS when she conducted research on the Witch Creek wildfire and development of the hail research agenda for the Research Center.
-She has also worked as an engineering consultant for LNSS & Associates.
+Dr. Tanya Brown joined IBHS in August 2010 and is a Lead Research Engineer and Director of Hail Research at the Research Center.
+Her responsibilities include providing engineering leadership on hail, wind, water, and roofing-related research projects.
+Her research focus is on hailstone formation, hail impact testing, wind-flow characterization and testing, instrumentation, and field measurement and damage assessment studies.
+Dr. Brown serves the IBHS representative to the RICOWI Board of Directors.
+Prior to joining IBHS full-time, Dr. Brown was an engineering consultant for IBHS and LNSS & Associates.

 Dr. Brown was a National Science Foundation – Integrative Graduate Education Training Fellow while completing her Ph.D. in Wind Science and Engineering at Texas Tech University.
 Her dissertation topic was “Development of a Statistical Relationship between Ground-Based and Remotely-Sensed Damage in Windstorms.”
-While at Texas Tech, she was an instrumental member of their field research teams, leading a team in thunderstorm and tornado intercepts during the VORTEX 2 project, and participating in hurricane intercepts with the Texas Tech University Hurricane Research Team.
-She was also involved in numerous post-disaster damage assessments.
+While at Texas Tech, she was an instrumental member of their field research teams, leading a team in thunderstorm and tornado intercepts during VORTEX 2, participating in hurricane intercepts with the Texas Tech University Hurricane Research Team, and conducting numerous post-disaster damage assessments.
 Dr. Brown also holds a master’s degree in Water Resources Science and a bachelor’s degree in Atmospheric Science from the University of Kansas, and served as a teaching assistant and academic advisor while at KU.
 She is currently appointed as a Faculty Associate at Texas Tech University to continue serving with the Texas Tech University Hurricane Research Team.

 Warner Chang, P.E.